GoogleChromeLabs/text-fragments-polyfill/README.md

 1. You can modify the Text Fragments URLs directly in [`/demo/index.html`](https://github.com/GoogleChromeLabs/text-fragments-polyfill/blob/main/demo/index.html) (look for `location.hash`).

+## Data-Driven Tests
+Data-Driven tests are round trip tests checking both fragment generation and highlighting.
+Each test case is defined by an html document and a selection range inside the document.
+The tests try to generate a text fragment targeting the selection range in the document and use it for highlighting, comparing the highlighted text against the expected highlighted text.

+To add more data-driven tests, put your files in the following subfolders of `test/data-driven`:
+  - `input/test-params`: Json file with test case definition.
+See `TextFragmentDataDrivenTestInput` in `text-fragments-data-driven-test.js` for a detailed schema description.
+  - `input/html`: Html file referenced in the test case's input file.
+  - `output`: Plain text file with the test case's expected results.
+Must have extension `.out` and the same file name as the test case's input file.
+  See the documentation of `TextFragmentsDataDrivenTest` in `text-fragments-data-driven-test.js` for more details.

+The example test case `basic-test` can be used for reference.
+Files: `input/test-params/basic-test.json`, `input/html/basic-test.html` and `output/basic-test.out`.

 ## Debugging tests
 1. Run `npm run debug <debug browser>` with `debug browser = Firefox_with_debugging | Chrome_with_debugging`